 Our service fees, to the extent that they are fully or partially deemed as loan interest, may also be subject to the restrictions on interest rates as specified in applicable rules on private lending.
-Pursuant to the Provisions on Several Issues Concerning Laws Applicable to Trials of Private Lending Cases issued by the Supreme People's Court on August 6, 2015 (as amended on August 19, 2020), or the Private Lending Judicial Interpretations, if the services fees that we charge borrowers are considered as loan interest and we are deemed as a lender, and if the sum of the annual interest that lenders charge and our service fees exceed 36%, the portion of the service fees that exceeds the 36% limit is invalid, and even if the borrower has paid the portion of the service fees that exceeds the 36% limit, such borrower may request us to refund the portion of the service fees that exceeds the 36% limit and the PRC courts will uphold such request.
+Pursuant to the Provisions on Several Issues Concerning Laws Applicable to Trials of Private Lending Cases issued by the Supreme People's Court on August 6, 2015 (as further amended on August 19, 2020 and December 29, 2020), or the Private Lending Judicial Interpretations, if the services fees that we charge borrowers are considered as loan interest and we are deemed as a lender, and if the sum of the annual interest that lenders charge and our service fees exceed 36%, the portion of the service fees that exceeds the 36% limit is invalid, and even if the borrower has paid the portion of the service fees that exceeds the 36% limit, such borrower may request us to refund the portion of the service fees that exceeds the 36% limit and the PRC courts will uphold such request.
 In accordance with Circular 141, the overall cost of loans, including the loan interest and other forms of fees charged by the institutions shall be included in an overall annualized interest rate and conform to the restrictions on interest rates as specified in applicable rules on private lending.
 The Compliance Checklist further specifies that interests and fees collected by any third party collaborator or charged offline shall form part of an overall annualized interest rate.
 In addition, the online lending information intermediary is also prohibited to deduct loan interest, service fees, administrative fee and deposit from a loan principal in advance.
-In 2017, the upfront service fees we deducted as prohibited by the Circular 141 and the Compliance Checklist amount to RMB405 million, representing 13.4% of the total consideration paid by borrowers during the same period.
 We have ceased deducting any service fees from a loan principal in advance and have complied with applicable regulatory requirements since December 7, 2017.
-On August 19, 2020, the Private Lending Judicial Interpretations was amended by the Supreme People's Court, where a lender claims that corresponding borrower shall pay interest as per the interest rate contractually stipulated, relevant people's court shall uphold such claim, except where the interest rate agreed on by both parties concerned exceeds four times the loan prime rate ("LPR"), for one-year loan when the contract is concluded.
+On August 19, 2020 and December 29, 2020, the Private Lending Judicial Interpretations was amended by the Supreme People's Court, where a lender claims that corresponding borrower shall pay interest as per the interest rate contractually stipulated, relevant people's court shall uphold such claim, except where the interest rate agreed on by both parties concerned exceeds four times the loan prime rate ("LPR"), for one-year loan when the contract is concluded.
 "LPR for one-year loan" refers to the LPR for one-year loan to be published on a monthly basis by the National Interbank Funding Center authorized by the People's Bank of China as of August 20, 2019.
 On December 29, 2020, the Supreme People's Court issued the Official Reply of the Supreme People's Court to the Issues concerning the Scope of Application of the New Judicial Interpretation on Private Lending, or the Official Reply.
 According to the Private Lending Judicial Interpretations and the Official Reply, for financial institutions and branches engaging in loan business and established upon the approval of the financial regulatory authorities, including but not limited to microcredit company, Private Lending Judicial Interpretations shall not apply to disputes caused by granting loans and relevant financial business.
 Therefore, currently, there is no clear regulatory guidance on the loan interest ceiling for the loans between the borrowers and the institutional partners.